 The FAA is seeking comments on four potential plans intended to improve safety, reduce delays and handle growing air traffic in most of the nation’s northeastern airspace.
 The call comes as the FAA released its draft environmental impact statement on the New York/New Jersey/Philadelphia Metropolitan Area Airspace Redesign Project.
 The redesign involves a 31,000-square-mile, five-state area encompassing 21 major airports.

 News, issues, personnel, equipment and developments about air traffic management.

-Europe’s skies have become safer since two landmark accidents, according to a new independent survey commissioned by ATC management agency Eurocontrol.
-The report, released Monday, says that the 42 European states surveyed have all “considerably strengthened” their ATC frameworks over the past four years.
-The accidents that prompted Eurocontrol to implement a strategic safety action plan (SSAP) were an Oct.
+Europe’s skies have become safer since two landmark accidents, according to a new independent survey commissioned by air traffic management agency Eurocontrol.
+A December 4 report stated that the 42 European states surveyed have all “considerably strengthened” their air traffic management frameworks over the past four years.

 Europe’s controlled airspace is to be expanded to absorb air transport growth, leaving the general aviation community with the prospect of paying air traffic management fees and having to adjust to a more complex operating environment.